Madalyn Murray O'Hair: Investigation and arrests

-Waters and his girlfriend had put the gold coins which he and his accomplices had extorted from the O'Hairs in an unsecured storage locker which had been rented by his girlfriend.
-It only had a cheap Master padlock.
+In 1995, Waters and his girlfriend had put the gold coins, which he and his accomplices had extorted from the O'Hairs, in an unsecured storage locker which had been rented by the girlfriend.
+It only had a cheap padlock.
 Waters had taken some of the coins and for a few days, he partied with Gary Karr and his former wife.
 When he returned to the locker, he discovered that the remaining gold coins (American Gold Eagles, Maple Leaf coins, and Krugerrands) had all been stolen.
 A group of thieves from San Antonio who were operating in that area had gained keys to the type of lock which had been used by Waters' girlfriend.
-In the course of their activities, the thieves had come across the locker, used a key to open it, and found a suitcase which was full of gold coins.
+In the course of their activities, the thieves had come across the locker, used a key to open it, and found the suitcase full of gold coins.
 They returned to San Antonio, and with the help of friends, they exchanged the gold coins for cash.
-The friends were taken to Las Vegas for a weekend.
+The thieves and friends went to Las Vegas for a weekend.
 All but one coin, which had been given as a pendant gift to an aunt, were spent by these thieves.
 That last coin was recovered by the FBI after a Memorial Day 1999 public appeal.

-During the case, Austin reporter Robert Bryce criticized the relative lack of action by the Austin Police Department, even when contacted by estranged son William.
-He noted that the investigation was being led by agents of the Internal Revenue Service (with whom American Atheists had a long-running dispute over taxes owed), the Federal Bureau of Investigation (due to the possibility of the O'Hairs having absconded with organizational funds), and the Dallas County Sheriff's Office (where Fry's headless, limbless corpse was found).